 The University has been committed to advancing morals and nurturing talents to benefit citizens and strengthen the country, with the vision to become an education and research oriented institution with distinctive features -- top-notch in Hunan, high-ranked in China and well-known in the world.

-The University offers 75 undergraduate programs--in 9 major disciplines: philosophy, art, economics, law, literature, science, engineering, medicine, and management -- 170 master programs, 18 doctorate programs and 3 postdoc stations.
+The University offers 77 undergraduate programs--in 9 major disciplines: philosophy, art, economics, law, literature, science, engineering, medicine, and management -- over 170 master programs, more than 18 doctorate programs and 3 postdoc stations.
 What is more, it is authorized to recommend excellent undergraduates as candidates for master or/and doctorate programs.

 USC owns 12 state-level teaching platforms for featured majors, virtual simulation experiments, and engineering practice education, 20 basic laboratories and 31 specialized laboratories co-funded by central and local governments.